villeh987/questionnaire-game-platform/README.md

 ## Tests and documentation

-Tests consist of management view tests and game tests.
-ALl CRUD opearations of management view are tested (plus extra error handling and other asserts) both by sending requests to the routes, and by simulating a browser.
+Tests consist of management view tests, game tests and model tests.
+All CRUD operations of management view are tested (plus extra error handling and other asserts) both by sending requests to the routes, and by simulating a browser.
 Documentation consists of this README document, and function documentation in respective files.

 ## Security concerns

 Cross Site Request Forgery attack: Malicious website could include a POST form that sends a request to this application which causes logged in user to perform